Qu-1LL/TinyTownsAPI/docs/README.md

-Quinton Miller 8/26/2024
+Quinton Miller 9/19/2024

-Proper written documentation is currently in progress.
-Just the UML has been pushed for now.
+DesignDoc.md has been significantly updated.
+Future update to include more detailed explanation of the system's workings.

+Added pixel art for future gui implementation.